Silverr12/DMA-CFW-Guide/README.md

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/595ae3e2-4cd8-4b3d-bcfa-cf6a59f289d5)

+It's fine if the Device Serial Number Capability Structure is not shown. use these numbers

+Serial Number Register (Lower DW): `00 00 00 00`, // 32 bits

+Serial Number Register (Upper DW): `00 00 00 00`, // 32 bits

 Combine your lower and upper DSN registers for our DSN configuration in step 3

 For example, these are my values: